-No touch, contactless, social distancing, wearing a mask… We may be physically safe from harm, but let’s not forget, mentally, we need to stay engaged even when we are by ourselves.
+No touch, use hand sanitiser, social distancing, wearing a mask… We may be physically safe from harm, but let’s not forget, mentally, we need to stay engaged even when we are by ourselves.

 Here is my favourite part of the beach – quiet and peaceful.
 This hidden gem has been my weekend escape for several years.
 But in recent months, I have seen an influx of people coming here to do some “touristy” things.
 How annoying!

 Two weekends ago I was here again.
 As soon as I arrived, I was turned off by the crowd and their noises.
 After staying for around ten minutes, I lost interest.
-Before I was about to leave and venture into somewhere else, I don’t know what it was, maybe some unknown force, I turned and took one last look.
+Before I was about to leave for somewhere else, I don’t know what it was, maybe some unknown force, I turned and took one last look.

-There he was, sitting alone on the top of the cliff, I couldn’t take my eyes off this guy.
+There he was, a lone figure, sitting on the top of the cliff, I couldn’t take my eyes off this guy.
 He had what I call a cool rugged look – the man bun hairstyle, the stubble, sunglasses.

 He was playing a guitar.
-With nature providing the beautiful backdrop – the sun, the blue sky, the ocean and the bush, minus people – a sharp contrast of the irritating crowded scene earlier.
+With nature providing the beautiful backdrop – the sun, the blue sky, the ocean, the sea breeze and the bush, minus people – a sharp contrast of the irritating crowded scene earlier.
 I found myself gravitating towards his sole presence and the zen like serenity around him, I decided to climb up there and get a bit closer to him.

-To ensure I don’t distract him and his music, I waited for a short while before plucking up the courage to approach him and say hi.
+To ensure that I would not distract him and his music, I waited for a short while before plucking up the courage to approach him and say hi.

 His name is Francesco from Argentina.
 I remember I asked him these ice breaker questions “Are you an artist?
 Were you playing a song that you wrote yourself?”.
-He smiled back and said No, he was just practising some tunes from internet.
+He smiled back and said: No, I was just practising some tunes from internet.